CivicActions/civicactions.com/src/content/education-services.md

 * Pre-register to express interest.

 ### Register
-To enroll in DITAP courses or to express interest in future offerings, please register [here](https://docs.google.com/forms/d/1SZMrfD-mEG5zTEGjsUgRjKiMq0swmgSf_DfAyXRad0I/edit)

-### Contact
-For more information, contact Tony Fortenberry, Director of Education Services at: <educationservices@civicactions.com>
+To enroll in DITAP courses, express interest in future offerings, or get more information, contact Tony Fortenberry, Director of Education Services at: <educationservices@civicactions.com>